network-science-lab/infmax-mds-ltm-mln/README.md

 ├── example_config.yaml     -> an example of the config accepted by the simulator ├── README.md
 ├── run_experiments.py      -> main entrypoint to trigger the pipeline
-└── test_reproducibility.py -> E2E test to prove that results can be repeated
+├── test_reproducibility.py -> E2E test to prove that results can be repeated
+└── visualise.ipynb         -> a notebook to produce results analysis
 ```

 ## Running the pipeline